Instalab

 This test is most useful if any of these apply to you.

-If you have had hives, swelling beyond the sting site, breathing trouble, or anaphylaxis after a sting, this pinpoints whether wasps are the cause.
+After hives, swelling beyond the sting site, or anaphylaxis from a wasp, this test confirms whether wasp venom was truly the trigger.

 Considering Venom Immunotherapy